opensearch-project/OpenSearch/TESTING.md

 Generating test coverage reports for OpenSearch is currently not possible through Gradle.
 However, it *is* possible to gain insight in code coverage using IntelliJ’s built-in coverage analysis tool that can measure coverage upon executing specific tests.
 Eclipse may also be able to do the same using the EclEmma plugin.

-Test coverage reporting used to be possible with JaCoCo when OpenSearch was using Maven as its build system.
-Since the switch to Gradle though, this is no longer possible, seeing as the code currently used to build OpenSearch does not allow JaCoCo to recognize its tests.
-For more information on this, see the discussion in [issue #28867](https://github.com/elastic/elasticsearch/issues/28867).

-Read your IDE documentation for how to attach a debugger to a JVM process.
+Please read your IDE documentation for how to attach a debugger to a JVM process.

 # Building with extra plugins

 Additional plugins may be built alongside OpenSearch, where their dependency on OpenSearch will be substituted with the local OpenSearch build.
-To add your plugin, create a directory called opensearch-extra as a sibling of OpenSearch.
-Checkout your plugin underneath opensearch-extra and the build will automatically pick it up.
+To add your plugin, create a directory called `opensearch-extra` as a sibling of OpenSearch.
+Checkout your plugin underneath `opensearch-extra` and the build will automatically pick it up.
 You can verify the plugin is included as part of the build by checking the projects of the build.

     ./gradlew projects